singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - A Cloud Bigtable instance is mostly just a container for your clusters and nodes, which do all of the real work.
 - Tables belong to instances, not to clusters or nodes.
 So if you have an instance with up to 2 clusters, you can't assign tables to individual clusters
 - For time-series data, financial data or IOT data, **BigTable is recommended** as it is highly scalable.
-- Security : Can manage security at project, instance and table levels and it can be managed via IAM
 - Backups are also supported.
 - It does not support SQL queries, joins or multi-row transactions.
 - Not good for data less than 1TB of data or items greater than 10MB.